-My research in the Tirrell group involves investigating the structure and assembly kinetics of polyelectrolyte complex (PEC) based micelles and hydrogels using various scattering techniques (SLS, SAXS, SANS, DLS, and XPCS), with the aim of preparing an extensive structure map and elucidating morphology transitions of electrostatically assembled hydrogels.
-At the same time, I am also working on elucidating the materials properties of these materials and working towards establishing a comprehensive structure-property relationship database for the hydrogels.
+Samanvaya's research in the Tirrell Group involves investigating the structure and assembly kinetics of polyelectrolyte complex- (PEC) based micelles and hydrogels using various scattering techniques (SLS, SAXS, SANS, DLS, and XPCS), with the aim of preparing an extensive structure map and elucidating morphology transitions of electrostatically assembled hydrogels.
+At the same time, he is also working on elucidating the materials properties of these materials and working towards establishing a comprehensive structure-property relationship database for the hydrogels.

 He is also working on understanding the underlying mechanism of Actin encapsulation in PEC coacervate domains and illustrating the feasibility of reversible Actin assembly in presence of PEC coacervates and its effects on the properties of the coacervate droplets.

 Rahalkar, Anand, et al. "Effect of temperature on the structure and dynamics of triblock polyelectrolyte gels."
 The Journal of chemical physics 149.16 (2018): 163310.

 Rahalkar, A., Wei, G., Nieuwendaal, R., Prabhu, V.M., Srivastava, S., Levi, A.E., de Pablo, J.J. and Tirrell, M.V., 2018.
 Effect of temperature on the structure and dynamics of triblock polyelectrolyte gels.
 The Journal of chemical physics, 149(16), p.163310.

 Jeffrey M. Ting, Hao Wu, Abraham Herzog-Arbeitman, Samanvaya Srivastava, Matthew V. Tirrell.
 Synthesis and Assembly of Designer Styrenic Diblock Polyelectrolytes.
 ACS Macro Letters.
 2018.
 Vol. 7, Pg.
 726-733.